Open Gromov-Witten invariants and mirror maps for semi-Fano toric manifolds: Abstract

 \section{Abstract}

-We prove that for a compact toric manifold whose anti-canonical divisor is numerically effective, the potential function defined by Fukaya-Oh-Ohta-Ono \cite{FOOO1} is equal to the superpotential written down by using toric mirror map under a convergence assumption.
+We prove that for a compact toric manifold whose anti-canonical divisor is numerically effective, the Lagrangian Floer superpotential defined by Fukaya-Oh-Ohto-Ono \cite{FOOO1} is equal to the superpotential written down by using the toric mirror map under a convergence assumption.
 This gives a method to compute open Gromov-Witten invariants using mirror symmetry.